Canleskis/ephemeris-explorer/README.md

 - **Body information**: When a body is selected, information about the current state of the body is displayed.
 You can also configure the plotting of the body's trajectory.
 Changing the `Reference` of the body changes some of the displayed information and changes the reference frame of the body's trajectory.

-- **Prediction Planner**: Allows to extend the ephemerides forward or backward in time independently and asynchronously by selecting a start epoch or an end epoch.
+- **Prediction Planner**: Allows to extend the ephemerides forward or backward in time independently and asynchronously by selecting a start epoch and an end epoch.
 You can pause and cancel ongoing predictions.

-- **Time Controls**: Allows to change the speed of the simulation, pause it or set the epoch of the simulation.
+- **Time Controls**: Allows to change the speed of the simulation, pause it or set the epoch.

 - **Export**: Allows to export the current state of the system to a file, selecting which bodies are included.
 The file can be loaded back into the system using the `Load` button.
 You can also export trajectories, but they are currently not importable.